-ommended by CUDA, with respect the concurrent kernel execution combined with the values proposed in [21] is shown in Fig. 16.
-The use of these layers reduces for our test case up to 12% the execution time.
+The 4th and Tuning layers performance gain The comparison of the worst execution on the GPU GeForce GTX 480, with only one kernel per time, together with the threadBlock values recommended by CUDA, with respect to the concurrent kernel execution combined with the values proposed in [24] is shown in Fig. 12.
+The use of the concurrent kernel layer and the optimization tuning reduces the execution time for our test case up to 12%.

-7. Related work
+6. Related work